notebooks, lunches, snacks and sacks (get prepping!)

 I’ve got some tips to help your transition that I don’t want you to miss!

-My boy, Gilbert, still has a few more weeks before he loads up his backpack and heads off to the first day of his sophomore year, yet my mind is already on his long days away and lunch sacks to pack (when he’ll let me), and I know many of my clients and friends have already heard the first-day-of-school bell ring.
+My boy, Gilbert, still has a few more weeks before he loads up his backpack and heads off to the first day of his junior year, yet my mind is already on his long days away and lunch sacks to pack (when he’ll let me), and I know many of my clients and friends have already heard the first-day-of-school bell ring.

 It can be hard when the lazy days of summer give way to the mad rush of getting everyone out the door on time with a nourishing breakfast in their belly and a healthy lunch in tow.
 I get it!